VCATconsulting/bulk-download-for-gravity-forms/readme.txt

 You can find example usage of the [bdfgf_single_entry_uploaded_files](https://gist.github.com/vcat-support/600ffe67054d34a546bcfa155bf978e0) filter and the [bdfgf_after_uploaded_files](https://gist.github.com/vcat-support/5b5005b28c8961562998bca28d201535) action in the two linked GISTs.

 == Changelog ==

+= 4.0.1 =
+* Harden upload URL to file path resolution to ensure files are resolved only inside the WordPress uploads directory.
+* Validate that selected entries belong to the requested form before download, delete, and AJAX validation.
+* Improve AJAX request sanitization for bulk action validation.
+* Sanitize ZIP archive names and internal ZIP file paths more strictly.
+* Improve bulk delete notes to count only successfully deleted files.
+* Improve temporary ZIP cleanup and download header handling.

 = 4.0.0 =